jan222ik/MSc-S2-Autonomous-Systems-Perception-ROS/src/basic_robot_controllers/README.md

-# MSc-S2-Autonomous-Systems-Perception-ROS - test_package
+# MSc-S2-Autonomous-Systems-Perception-ROS - basic_robot_controllers

-Package with first controllers utalizing sensors and motors.
+Package with first controllers utilizing sensors and motors.

 ## Clone:
 This shell script copies the files of this package to your PC and removes the repository later.